oracle/oraclesolaris-contrib/Blog_Supplements/Solaris_IPS_On_Steroids/README.md

 root@pkg-test:~/oow-hol#
 ```

-Once the build has finished the library could be found in a top-level directory named `/scratch-<number>` with the number neing the PID of the shell that executed the build script during install.
+Once the build has finished the library could be found in a top-level directory named `/scratch-<number>` with the number being the PID of the shell that executed the build script during install.
 If you want to actually install libzmq library to your system you can run `gmake install` from that build directory.
 The library would then install into `/usr/local` which happens to be the default install target directory for most of the FOSS packages that are built from source.
 (Can of course be changed as with most packages `--prefix=<target directory>` changes the install target directory for `libzmq`)

 ## Appendix: Cleanup After Running Experiment